ChiefVishPat/Payroll-Sentinel/README.md

 2. Ensure all tests pass and coverage remains at 100%
 3. Follow the existing code style and TypeScript patterns
 4. Update documentation for any new features
+5. Husky runs lint and tests before each commit

 ## License